Our friend Riza is expecting a baby boy.

 I tried making blue macarons but it was a failure.

-So I decided to put off the coloring and concentrated on just making the uncolored with great dome macaron.
+So I decided to just make the uncolored ones..

 I asked Shim and Shai (my friend Mae's lovely daughters) to put the filling